 If your playbook has a test playbook, copy the ID of the test playbook and declare it as the test playbook of your playbook, like so:

 Add your test in the

 content\Tests\conf.json.
 You should add an entry that specifies the integrations needed for your test playbook, as well as specify a timeout in seconds if your test is taking a long time to complete and fails due to timeout (usually not needed).
 Also, specify the minimum version for your test here (fromversion: 5.0.0).

-For layouts, you will also need to create a changelog file:
+For layouts, you will also need to create a release notes file: